- About >

 Potential comes with challenges

-Agrément Certification bridges the certification gap by ensuring MMC, as utilised in Ireland, is quality assured through certification for the Irish market.
+Agrément Certification bridges the certification gap by ensuring MMC, as utilised in Ireland, is quality assured through certification for the Irish marketplace.
 It also ensures that MMC meets relevant safety, durability and performance standards, as set out in the current Irish Building Regulations and other regulatory requirements.

 The construction industry has the willingness and capacity for MMC and is further developing its skillset, capability and knowledge to move to greater levels of mass production and operational excellence.